screentimeca/capod/README.md

 * Support for Wear OS
 * Widgets

-CAPod is ad-free.
+AirPods is ad-free.
 Some additional features require an in-app purchase.

 Currently supported models: